 2. A statement that all of the assurances and information you provided in the approved waiver as required by 42 CFR 441.302(a) - (f) remain in effect, including any amendments approved by HCFA.
 If the assurances or other documentation provided are to be implemented differently under the renewed waiver, the changes must be described.
 This includes any changes in licensure or certification requirements for providers of home and community-based services and any changes made in the level of care assessment process or team.
 If the evaluation instrument to be used under the extended waiver differs from the instrument approved in the original waiver, a copy must be submitted.
 The same applies to the Medicaid Agency’s safeguards to protect the health and welfare of waiver recipients.

-3. per capita expenditure estimates, as described in 42 CFR 441.303(f), for each year of the renewed waiver.
+3. Average per capita expenditure estimates, as described in 42 CFR 441.303(f), for each year of the renewed waiver.
 Submit individual formulas for each year for each level of care covered in the waiver (hospital, NF, ICF/MR), as well as a combined formula for each year.
 Additionally, submit current data on the actual cost of the individual home and community-based services to support the revised cost data contained in the formulas.
-Data in the per capita expenditure estimate formula must be expressed in terms of unduplicated recipient.
-This data must be consistent with data supplied on Forms HCFA-372 and HCFA-2082.
+Data in the per capita expenditure estimate formula must be expressed in terms of average annual cost per unduplicated recipient.
+This data must be consistent with data supplied on Forms HCFA-372/372(S) and HCFA-2082.
 (See §4442.8 for further instructions about these requirements.)

 4. A statement that the same services described in the original waiver will be provided under the renewed waiver.
 Describe any changes in the service package or in the manner in which the services are to be provided.
 Submit standards for providers or facilities of any new services not included in the approved waiver.
 See §4442.4 for further instructions about these requirements.